ringbuffer-org/SPRAWL/Documentation/docs/system_boot.md

 # SPRAWL Notes

 ## User & Hostname

-- Every PI has the same user name?
+- Every PI has the same user name

   - member

-- Every PI has an individual hostname?
+- Every PI has an individual hostname
-    - AP_x
+  - AP_XX

 ## Network

-- Ethernet: switch with manual DHCP addresses.
+- Ethernet: switch with router and DHCP, nodes can be reached via hostnam.

 - Wireless: each PI opens an individual WiFi.
   - SSH enabled
   - VNC/RDP enabled

 ## Installed Software